jmankoff/interaction/assignments/doodle.md

 This task involves implementing three functions in `Part1Activity.java`.
 Each function is named here but detailed doc comments can be found in the interface which `Part1Activity` extends: `Doodler`.

+You'll notice in `onCreate` in `Part1Activity` that we use `scaleX` and `scaleY` around our coordinates (and size for images).
+These allow us to ensure the doodle still looks good on smaller screen sizes.

+**All of the screenshots below are run on a Pixel 2 XL** and all of the coordinates specified here assume the Pixel 2 XL's screen resolution.
+You can scale them to your device by wrapping coordinates with `scaleX` and `scaleY`, which will scale the coordinates to your device screen size.

+We'd recommend that you use a Pixel 2 XL emulator to compare the finished doodle against our screenshot just to be sure you've implemented everything right.

 ### Specs for addImage
 ```java
 ImageView addImage(FrameLayout canvas, String imageName, float x, float y, int size);